-There were only two ‘Capcom’ releases, the arcade version and Nintendo’s NES.
+There were only two ‘Capcom’ releases of the first game, the arcade version and Nintendo’s NES.
 Interestingly, in the arcade game Arthur is one or two pixels taller without his armour (compare the height of his eye).
 Perhaps it’s really heavy?
 Arthur’s height does not change in the NES version.

 The NES sprite was re-used for the GameBoy Color version, so it’s not shown separately here.

 Don’t forget to hover your mouse over these images.
-Especially this one.
+Especially the next one.
 Ye gods.

-On the left is a sprite made by an artist determined to make the most of the Sinclair ZX Spectrum.
+The ZX Spectrum sprite was made by an artist determined to make the most of the platform.
 It’s not really Arthur anymore, but it’s clear and doesn’t offend anyone and, considering the limitations of the hardware, looks pretty good.
-The fellow in the middle didn’t come across quite as well on the Amstrad CPC.
+The fellow in the middle didn’t come across quite as well.
 No other poses were available, and since there was no armour-free sprite, the player simply died when hit without the second chance afforded by every other version.
 The checkerboard sprite on the right is from the Japanese PC-88 computer (the sprites are from screenshots I found on mobygames).
-Unfortunately I was unable to actually play this game, so except to say that it’s ugly and a little effeminate without the armour, not much else is known.
+Unfortunately I was unable to actually play this game, so except to say that it’s ugly and a daringly effeminate without the armour, not much else is known.

-The Commodore Amiga on the left was nearly perfect.
+The Commodore Amiga sprite was nearly perfect.
 The size and colours are different, but it’s recognizably Arthur.
 The strange snowman on the right is from the Atari ST version.
 If you look at it from a distance it looks like it was digitized from a photo and converted to a low-res low-colour sprite by someone who really didn’t care anymore.